Phantom-Intruder/kubelabs/NewRelic101/what-is-new-relic.md

   enabled: false
 ```

+You can also read on for the section on properly setting the values to start the APM agent.

 Other things that can save you money are the k8s-agents-operator and newrelic-k8s-metrics-adapter.
 The New Relic Kubernetes Metrics Adapter is a specialized tool with a singular, powerful function: to enable Horizontal Pod Autoscaling (HPA) in Kubernetes based on performance data stored in New Relic.
 At its core, the Metrics Adapter implements the Kubernetes external.metrics.k8s.io API.
 This allows you to define HPA configurations that react to any metric you can query using the New Relic Query Language (NRQL).
 For instance, you could scale your application's pods based on application-specific metrics like "average transaction response time" or "number of items in a message queue" that are being sent to New Relic.

 The New Relic Kubernetes Agents Operator is a much broader and more foundational component.
 It follows the Kubernetes Operator pattern to simplify the deployment, management, and lifecycle of New Relic's monitoring agents and other New Relic resources within your cluster.